LucasBorboleta/pijersi/README.md

 ## Capturing rules

-Knowing that a "unit" refers to a cube or a stack, only the "sky" units capture each other, and regardless of their heights (example: a cube can capture a stack).
-"Earth" units never capture and are never captured.
+Knowing that a "unit" refers to a cube or a stack, only the "rock/paper/scissors" units capture each other, and regardless of their heights (example: a cube can capture a stack).
+"Wise" units never capture and are never captured.

-The quality "sky" or "earth" and the role "rock", "paper", "scissors" or "wise man" of a stack are determined by the cube at its top.
+The role "rock/paper/scissors/wise" of a stack is determined by the cube at its top.
 The top of a stack is never captured alone: the entire stack is captured.

-A "sky" unit captures an opposing "sky" unit by moving if it respects the following order of roles: "rock" captures "scissors"; "scissors" captures "paper"; "paper" captures "rock".
+A unit captures an opposing unit by moving if it respects the following order of roles: "rock" captures "scissors"; "scissors" captures "paper"; "paper" captures "rock".
+A "wise" cube can be captured if it is at the bottom of a "rock/paper/scissors" stack.

 Any captured unit is permanently removed from the board.